10-Q 1 agl-20230930.htm 10-Q agl-20230930

 ___________________________________________

 (1)Medical margin and Adjusted EBITDA are non-GAAP financial measures.
 Gross profit is the most directly comparable financial measure calculated in accordance with accounting principles generally accepted in the United States of America (“U.S. GAAP”) to medical margin.
 Net income (loss) is the most directly comparable financial measure calculated in accordance with U.S. GAAP to Adjusted EBITDA.
-See “—Non-GAAP Financial Measures" for additional information.
+See “—Non-GAAP Financial Measures" below for additional information.

 Medicare Advantage Members